Troy Stetina

-Troy Stetina (born November 16, 1963) is an American guitarist and music educator with more than forty rock and metal instructional methods to his credit, and total sales currently over 1 million units.
-He was the director of Rock Guitar Studies at the Wisconsin Conservatory of Music and writer for GuitarOne magazine, and now teaches independently.
+Troy Stetina (born November 16, 1963) is an American guitarist and music educator.
+He was the director of Rock Guitar Studies at the Wisconsin Conservatory of Music and writer for Guitar One magazine, and now teaches independently.
+He has more than forty rock and metal instructional methods and has sold over 1 million units.
+He has authored over 40 guitar methods for Hal Leonard LLC.